Assistant Professor of Quantitative Wildlife Sciences

 New from the Prugh Lab

-August 2016: New paper in Canadian Journal of Zoology led by Casey Pozzanghera on the effects of snow conditions on mesocarnivores
+August 2016: Paper in Canadian Journal of Zoology led by Casey Pozzanghera on the effects of snow conditions on mesocarnivores

-- June 2016: New paper in Human Dimensions of Wildlife led by Ross Dorendorf on the motivations of fur trappers in Alaska
+- June 2016: Paper in Human Dimensions of Wildlife led by Ross Dorendorf on the motivations of fur trappers in Alaska

-- April 2016: New paper in PLOS One led by Bridget Borg shows that wolf harvest outside parks reduces sightings in parks
+- April 2016: Paper in PLOS One led by Bridget Borg shows that wolf harvest outside parks reduces sightings in parks